Get acquainted with nodes and building conversation workflows in your NLX workspace

 *Adding more than one message to a node breaks up large messages into a series of smaller ones, making it easier for users to consume.

-Adding variations is favorable when users regularly interact with the same bot or may traverse a node(s) in a flow more than once during the same session, such as with repeat processes or retries.
-Your bot chooses from the variations randomly so users experience different phrasings.
+Adding variations may be favorable when users regularly interact with the same conversational AI application or may traverse a node(s) in a flow more than once during the same session, such as with repeat processes or retries.
+NLX chooses from the variations randomly so users experience different phrasings.

 Select a node > After adding a message using a node's side panel, click +Add variation